 Before You Leave

-Great!
+A: Great!
 Just sit tight and we'll send you a confirmation email with a summary of your booking.
 Review it as soon as you can, and make sure all the information and spelling of names is correct!
 If not, let us know immediately; airlines have strict policies regarding the correct spelling of names.
-We will also send occasional reminders in the months or weeks leading up to your vacation to remind you to choose your seat, pre-pay extra baggage, or for anything else you may need to make your vacation easier.
+We will also send occasional reminders in the months or weeks leading up to your vacation to remind you to choose your seat, pre-pay extra baggage or for anything else you may need to make your vacation easier.
 Then, your travel documents will arrive via email twenty-one days before your departure date.

-Simply log into your account via the "Sign In" link at the top of the page.
-Here, you can view and print your eDocs, choose/upgrade your plane seat, add special requests to your booking, purchase trip insurance, excursions, transportation, and more.
+A: Simply log into your account via the Sign In link at the top of the page.
+Here, you can view and print your eDocs/travel documents, choose/upgrade your plane seat, add special requests to your booking, purchase trip insurance, excursions, transportation and more.

-Of course!
-Just log into your account via the "Sign In" link at the top of the page to access your personal account.
-There, you can view all the tours and excursions we offer to choose the ones that you like best.
+A: Of course!
+Just log into your account via the Sign In link at the top of the page to access your account.
+There, you can view all the tours and excursions we offer to select what you like best.

 - Some airlines charge for checked baggage or additional carry-on luggage.